Computing and ICT

 Years 9 to 11

 From Year 9 all students study for either a Level 2 ICT qualification or GCSE Computer Science.
-We currently follow the OCR Cambridge Nationals in Information Technologies syllabus for ICT and the AQA Computer Science for Computing.
+We currently follow the OCR Cambridge Nationals in Information Technologies syllabus for ICT and the AQA Computer Science syllabus for Computing.